ashish-kamboj/Coding-with-R/README.md

-# Code snippet or syntaxes for Data analaysis or Model building in R
+# Code snippet/syntaxes for Data analaysis and Model building in R

 ### Strategies to Speedup R Code